DanielStott/NLP/README.md

-installation:
 The project is hosted on GitHub.com, you can download it directly from the website or install it from eclipse using this URL https://github.com/WilliamStott/NLP.git

 To install from eclipse:
-1.Open eclipse
-2.File
-3.Import
-4.Git
-5.Projects from Git
-6.CloneURI
+1. Open eclipse,
+2. File,
+3. Import,
+4. Git,
+5. Projects from Git,
+6. CloneURI,
-7. Enter URL above in URI then press next
+7. Enter URL above in URI then press next,
-8.Select Master branch and next
+8. Select Master branch and next,
-9.Select next until completion
+9. Select next until completion

 Once you have the project, you will need to install the language models which are not hosted on GitHub as the filesizes are too large.
 So you will need to download them from this site.